Online Gambling in Saskatchewan, by the Law Books

 What Does It All Mean?
 Is Online Gambling Legal in Saskatchewan?

 Saskatchewan, like other Canadian provinces, falls into what we call a ‘grey area‘ of the law.
-It’s not legal.
-It’s not illegal.
+It’s not expressly legal, nor is it definably illegal.
 And if it’s not illegal, there’s no penalty for it.
+So, it’s effectively legal.

-The only way to deem online gambling illegal in Saskatchewan would be for the federal government to amend the constitution, or to press criminal charges against an offshore online gambling operation.
+The only way to deem online gambling illegal in Saskatchewan would be for the federal government to amend the constitution, or to press criminal charges against an offshore online gambling operation, thereby opening a window for the high courts to reinterpret existing laws.
 In the two decades online gambling has existed, neither has happened.

 There was a single case in 2001 in which an operator was brought up on charges.
 That operator, Starnet Communications International, was deemed illegal by BC Courts.
 Not due to Canadain player acceptance, because it had a “physical presence” in Canada.
 The operator was based and licenced in Antigua, but held a separate office in Vancouver.

-Long story short, Canadian and Saskatchewan online gambling laws do not prohibit online gambling, therefore it is not illegal.
+Long story short, Canadian and Saskatchewan online gambling laws do not prohibit online gambling with offshore sites, therefore it is not illegal.
 So long as the operator of the gambling website has no physical presence in Canada, no breach of law is taking place by accepting players from this province.
 Until Canada challenges them in the high courts, or amends the constitution, that’s not going to change.

 Disclaimer: Please note that we are not lawyers, and are not qualified or attempting to offer legal advice.
 The following is our personal interpretation of current legislation.
 For precise clarification of the laws in Saskatchewan and/or Canada, please contact an attorney or local authorities.